aria-ml/dataeval/docs/concepts/DataCleaning.md

 ## What is Data Cleaning?

 Data cleaning is the process of detecting and correcting inaccurate, incomplete, or irrelevant data from a dataset.
-This process involves identifying and fixing errors, handling missing values, standardizing data formats, and removing duplicates.
+This process involves identifying and fixing errors, handling missing values, standardizing data formats, and removing {term}`duplicate<Duplicates>`.
 The goal is to ensure that the data is accurate, consistent, and ready for analysis.

 ## Why Should You Clean Your Data?

 When training models, the quality of the dataset can greatly impact the usefulness of the model.
-The goal of machine learning and AI is to create robust, reliable, and generalizable models.
+The goal of {term}`machine learning<Machine Learning (ML)>` and AI is to create robust, reliable, and generalizable models.
 A dataset contributes to the usefulness of a model in the following ways:

 1. **Accuracy**:
-Data cleaning improves the accuracy or representation of your dataset.
+Data cleaning improves the {term}`accuracy<Accuracy>` or representation of your dataset.
 Dirty data, which may include incorrect or inconsistent entries, can result in misleading analyses and incorrect conclusions.

 2. **Reliability**: